Haiku of J. Zimmerman

 Haiku of J. Zimmerman first published in Geppo

-Three of her haiku have been voted "Best of Issue" by readers of the haiku magazine Geppo.
+Several of her haiku have been voted "Best of Issue" by readers of the haiku magazine Geppo.
 Syllable counters will notice that, while the poet began using the "5-7-5" convention, she later become more concise:

 waiting for moonrise